Hwang Kyo-ahn: 2022 presidential election bid (2021)

 On 10 March 2021, Hwang Kyo-ahn announced his candidacy in the 2022 South Korean presidential election in a Facebook post.
 He registered as a candidate for the People Power Party, the current incarnation of the former United Future Party.
 On 8 October, Hwang was eliminated from the PPP shortlist of nominees as it narrowed to four candidates, effectively ending his 2022 presidential bid.
 After his loss, Hwang engaged in conspiracy theory and accused the primaries of being fraudulent and rigged.

-Personal life
+Later career

+On 5 February 2025, Hwang joined the legal team of impeached president Yoon Suk Yeol defending him from criminal charges relating to his declaration of martial law in December 2024.
+Hwang had previously expressed support for the declaration.

+Ministry

-Hwang is a devout Protestant and attends a Baptist church.
-He is a member of the Korea Baptist Convention.
-Hwang attended night seminary and has been a church preacher.
+He is a Baptist Christian evangelist of a Baptist Church in Seoul, affiliated with the Korea Baptist Convention.